 Many group members have told us that CBD has helped them successfully quit smoking without vaping.
 But as with #1, you’d be effectively stopping nicotine “cold turkey” which can often be very difficult.

-The bottom line is that none of these strategies will work for everyone.
-But knowing some strategies that have worked for others can help you come up with your own plan.
+The bottom line is that none of these strategies will work for everyone, but knowing some strategies that have worked for others can help you come up with your own plan to quit smoking with CBD oil.